-The Georgia Governor’s Office of Highway Safety, Dougherty County sees around 3,700 traffic accidents a year.
+According to the Georgia Governor’s Office of Highway Safety, Dougherty County sees around 3,700 traffic accidents a year.
 Nearly half of these accidents result in injuries.
-Obviously, their victims are entitled to and deserve compensation.
+Accidents are the third leading cause of death in the U.S. Obviously, those injured and their victims are entitled to and deserve compensation.

 If you were injured in a car accident, you should get in touch with a car accident lawyer.
-They will help you obtain the evidence you need and the compensation you deserve.
-If you have questions, we provide free preliminary consultations to car accident victims.
+They’ll help you obtain the evidence you need and the compensation you deserve.
+If you have questions, we provide free preliminary consultations to car accident injury victims.
 Schedule yours to obtain the answers you need.

 At Joe Durham Jr. P.C., we know how costly and painful treating such injuries can be.
 That is why we commit heart and soul to our clients.
 We take over all their case hassles to allow them to focus on their recovery.